 So, is it worth it?

-Self-publishing can be very rewarding, not only from a financial perspective and a sense of accomplishment but it’s a great way to build your profile and a community of like-minded readers.
+Self publishing success equates not only to financial gain but also your sense of accomplishment.
+It’s a great way to build your profile and a community of like-minded readers.